rpbrookes/rpbrookes.github.io/README.md

  https://laravel.com/ ( this is probably out your skillset for now but useful to look over :)

+ https://vuejs.org/ - Simular to that of AngularJS, Vue is a fantastic JS framework (goes hand-in-hand) with Laravel

  https://daneden.github.io/animate.css/ another animation libary.

  https://masonry.desandro.com/layout.html MasonryJS effects on containers